College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 Institution type

-Only statutory FE colleges can apply as defined in section 91 of the Further and Higher Education Act 1992.
+Only statutory FE providers can apply as defined in section 91 of the Further and Higher Education Act 1992.

 These are: